’NBA 2K22’ Will Introduce New Artists Via Seasonal Soundtrack Updates

 - Masego

-“We brought in United Masters as a partner and really wanted to shift the focus to being a platform for music discovery,” David Kelley, Senior Manager, Partnerships & Licensing at 2K told Dime.
+“We really wanted to shift the focus to being a platform for music discovery,” David Kelley, Senior Manager, Partnerships & Licensing at 2K told Dime.
 “I think over the last, you know, 20 or so years that the game has been out and has been published, it’s been really important to have those prestige artists.
 Of course, we’ll always have them.”

 The soundtrack will receive new updates on the first Friday of every new season, which will not only give fans something to look forward to, but will help keep the soundtrack fresh so it never gets too repetitive.